Number0000/ASUEpicMovement.github.io/README.md

 This website was created by Epic Movement @ ASU development team.

 ## Copyright and License

-Do as we say, not as we say.
 Love God.
+Do as we say, not as we do.